 Specialist, Board Certified in Veterinary Surgery-Small Animal

 On The Job

-A prolific speaker and extensively published, Dr. Robinson is dedicated to educating others.
-He has served on the editorial review board for the journal, Veterinary Surgery, and as a member of the American College of Veterinary Surgeons Continuing Education Committee as the Chair of Scientific Presentations.
+Extensively published and often invited to speak at conferences around the world and other educational events, Duane is passionate about educating others.
+He has served on the editorial review board for the journal Veterinary Surgery, and as a member of the American College of Veterinary Surgeons Continuing Education Committee as the Chair of Scientific Presentations.

 Diplomate, American College of Veterinary Surgeons